JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

       Thrown: MethodError
 ```

-There are other handy macros provided by the `Test` package besides the ones above For more details see the [documentation](https://docs.julialang.org/en/v1/stdlib/Test/).
+The `Test` package provides other handy macros besides the ones above.
+For more details, see the [documentation](https://docs.julialang.org/en/v1/stdlib/Test/).

-The last thing that we have to do to allow automated testing is to copy the tests into the `/test/runtests.jl` file in the `ImageInspector` project folder.
-The contect of the `/test/runtests.jl` should be similar to the following one.
+We have to do the last thing to allow automated testing: copy the tests into the `/test/runtests.jl` file in the `ImageInspector` project folder.
+The content of the `/test/runtests.jl` should be similar to the following one.

 ```julia
 using ImageInspector